 - Tell of the triumphs, hardships, mistakes, and victories that together formed the nation we now know

-America’s Story 1 is designed to be easy to use as it guides your student through an exciting adventure through American history as they:
+America’s Story Volume 1 Set is easy to use.
+As it guides your student on an adventure through American history, they will:

 - Learn to retell history through the use of oral & written narration